jphill01/HACSim.R/README.md

 * Mean number of specimens not sampled: N* - N

-Generated output also returns the slope estimate (*&beta;*<sub>1</sub>) for the haplotype accumulation curve, calculated using the last 10 points occurring on the curve.
-In addition, the quantity 1 / *&beta;*<sub>1</sub> is also returned.
-This is a measure of the number of additional specimens needed to be sampled to observe one new haplotype.

 In addition to users specifying unique values for **N**, **Hstar** and **probs**, default parameters can also be altered in order to produce more interesting output (e.g., simulating multiple subpopulations with or without migration/gene flow).
 It may be necessary to increase **perms** in order to smooth out the curves, but this will increase algorithm runtime substantially.

 ### Running the Simulation ###

 To run the algorithm, do the following in a fresh R script:

-1. Import required C++/R scripts as follows:

-> source("accumulate.cpp")

-> source("HAC.sim.R")

-> source("HAC.simrep.R")

-2. Set up all algorithm input parameters using standard R variable assignment.
+1. Set up all desired algorithm input parameters using standard R variable assignment.

-3. Run the following line of code:
+3. Run the following lines of code:
+> HACHypothetical(...) for simulation of hypothetical species, or HACReal() for simulation of real species
 > HAC.simrep()

 **NOTE**: Users must have a system compiler (e.g. Xcode Command Line Tools on MacOS) installed in order to run the algorithm successfully.